C2SM/git-course/beginner/Exercise_1_basic_commands.md

 git config --global user.name "<John Doe>" git config --global user.email "<my_name@some.domain>"
 ```
-> **Note:** Use your real first and last name as your username and set the same email as your GitHub account.
-Also, ensure your actual name is set on GitHub; otherwise, your commits will appear under different authors.
+> **Note:** Use your real first and last name as your username and set the same email as used in your GitHub account.
+Also, ensure your actual name is set on GitHub (and GitLab); otherwise, your commits will appear under different authors.

 At the end of this course, you will learn something about repository managers like GitHub.
-Recently, they changed their naming policy for the initial branch from *master* to *main*.
+A few years ago, they changed their naming policy for the initial branch from *master* to *main*.
 So we want to tell Git to set our default branch name to *main* as well.

 > **Note:** Refer to the official Git documentation (https://git-scm.com/docs/git-init#Documentation/git-init.txt--bltbranch-namegt).